scottslowe/scripts/README.md

-# scripts
+# Scripts

-A collection of scripts in various languages
+This repository contains a collection of scripts I wrote.
+The scripts are in various languages.